Leinad677YT/MC-multiplayer_template/pack_manager/data/l.user/tags/function/db/_README.md

 > [!WARNING]
 > **DO NOT** modify `leinad_temp:player playerdata`
-> while on the function tags unless you restore it afterwards on the same tag
+> while on the function calls unless you restore it afterwards on the same call

 > [!NOTE]
 > **YOU** are the one in charge of the database status,